 Don Clavin earned valuable experience in local government while working in the Office of the Nassau County Attorney as Deputy County Attorney.
 There, he was responsible for defending various agencies of government ranging from the Department of General Services to the Nassau County Police Department.
 After leaving the County Attorney’s office, Clavin entered the private sector and went on to defend various corporations including Home Depot and General Motors.

 Don Clavin is a lifelong resident of the Town of Hempstead, where he and his wife are proud to be raising their two daughters and son.
 His mother was the first woman to ever serve as Valley Stream Village Trustee and his father served as District Court Judge.
-Clavin is a member of the Garden City Kiwanis Club, Irish Americans in Government, the New York State Trial Lawyers Association, the Nassau County Bar Association and the Knights of Columbus.
+Clavin is a member of the Kiwanis Club of Garden City, Irish Americans in Government, the New York State Trial Lawyers Association, the Nassau County Bar Association and the Knights of Columbus.
 Clavin also served as a volunteer on the Valley Stream Mayor’s Blue Ribbon Committee in the Village of Valley Stream.

 Responsibilities of Office